serge-v/sensors/rpi/node7/readme.txt

 =====

 Central node based on Raspberry PI and RFM12B.
-Receive all sensors and transmits the data to the Xively.
+Receives the data from all sensors and transmits the data to the Xively.
-Transmits calibrartion commands for the sensors.
+Transmits calibration commands to the sensors.

 Credits
 =======